gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 ## Disclaimer

-THIS DOCUMENT IS A GS1 GREEN PAPER ONLY, NOT A RATIFIED APPLICATION STANDARD OR IMPLEMENTATION GUIDELINE APPROVED BY ANY GS1/GS1 GERMANY BOARD OR COMMITTEE.
+THIS DOCUMENT IS A GS1 GERMANY GREEN PAPER ONLY, NOT A RATIFIED APPLICATION STANDARD OR IMPLEMENTATION GUIDELINE APPROVED BY ANY GS1/GS1 GERMANY BOARD OR COMMITTEE.
 ITS PURPOSE IS TO STIMULATE DISCUSSION AND TO PAVE THE WAY FOR DEVELOPING A SOLUTION APPROACH FOR MEETING EUDR REQUIREMENTS USING GS1 STANDARDS.
 IT ALSO AIMS TO CONTRIBUTE TO FUTURE GS1 STANDARDISATION EFFORTS IN THIS AREA.

 ## Introduction

 ### Synopsis of the EUDR

 The Regulation (EU) 2023/1115 targets deforestation and forest degradation, underscoring the value of forests and the urgency to address global deforestation.
-It recognizes the EU's contribution to this issue through its consumption patterns and advocates for regulatory actions to minimize the EU's deforestation impact.
+It recognises the EU's contribution to this issue through its consumption patterns and advocates for regulatory actions to minimise the EU's deforestation impact.
 The regulation mandates sustainable and deforestation-free production of commodities and products, including due diligence, risk assessment, and supply chain transparency.
-It also stipulates enforcement and penalties for non-compliance, and emphasizes the EU's dedication to international collaboration for a global approach against deforestation.
+It also stipulates enforcement and penalties for non-compliance, and emphasises the EU's dedication to international collaboration for a global approach against deforestation.

 ### Affected commodities and products